Label | Explanation | Data Type |

 The output feature class will contain a field of the spatially filtered input variable along with fields of the spatial components used to filter it.
 When run in an active map, the output feature layer will draw based on the spatially filtered input field.

-- For each SWM, the input field is tested for statistically significant spatial autocorrelation using a permutation test of Moran's I. If the spatial autocorrelation is not statistically significant (the p-value is greater than 0.05) for all SWMs, the tool will fail and the input field will not be spatially filtered.
+- For each SWM, the input field is tested for statistically significant spatial autocorrelation using a permutation test of Moran's I. Any SWM that is not statistically significant is removed from the candidate list.
+If the spatial autocorrelation is not statistically significant (the p-value is greater than 0.05) for all SWMs, the tool will fail and the input field will not be spatially filtered.
 This indicates that the field is spatially uncorrelated and does not need to be filtered.
 The p-values of the tests are adjusted using a Šidák correction to account for the number of SWMs tested.

-- For each SWM with statistically significant autocorrelation, spatial components are sequentially added and used as explanatory variables to predict the input field.
+- For each remaining candidate SWM, spatial components are sequentially added and used as explanatory variables to predict the input field.
 For each new spatial component, the spatial autocorrelation of the residual term is tested for statistical significance, and each SWM stops adding components when the autocorrelation of the residuals are no longer statistically significant (the p-value is greater than 0.05).
 Each new component is selected based on the largest increase in the p-value of the autocorrelation of the residual term (indicating the lowest spatial autocorrelation).

 - The SWM that required the fewest number of components to produce residuals that are not significantly autocorrelated is selected.
 If there are ties in the fewest number of components, the one with the largest p-value is selected.